A vibrant economy is the foundation of a thriving community.

 In all cases, comparisons to state statistics reflect the state excluding New York City.

-Despite a small decline in jobs over the past year, regional job growth has been strong through the decade.
+Despite a small decline in jobs during the Great Recession, regional job growth is now at its highest level since 2007.
 Most major employment sectors have experienced job growth, with the strongest growth in financial activities, professional and business services and health care/social assistance.
 Country government spending is rising throughout the region.
 Tourism revenues have slipped since 2005 in the region, with Ulster having the only increase.

 Regional job growth has been strong through the decade overall, despite job losses in 2009.

-Industries with the largest gains were Educational Services (40%).
-Financial Activities (32%), Professional and Business Services (26%), and Health Care and Social Assistance (24%).
-Manufacturing lost jobs at a greater rates (35%).
+Industries with the largest gains were Financial Activities (36%), Leisure and Hospitality (32%), Professional and Business Services (30%), and Health Care and Social Assistance (28%).
+Manufacturing lost jobs at a greater rate (37%).

-Tourism revenue declined 1% over the past 10 years in the region.
+Tourism revenue increased 2% over the past 10 years in the region.